-This article first appeared in the WTT Autumn 2018 newsletter, but as it is spawning time again we thought it was worth repeating!
+This article first appeared in one of our newsletters, but as it is spawning time again we thought it was worth repeating!

 WTT’s Conservation Officer in the north, Gareth Pedley, outlines what to look for when trying to spot trout (and salmon) redds